-As detailed in paragraph 2.4 of this paper, and referenced throughout, Outline planning permission for Phase 1 (ref.
-132932) was granted by West Lindsey District Council's Planning Committee on 16 December 2015, subject to the signing of an associated s106 agreement.
+As detailed in paragraph 2.5 of this paper, and referenced throughout, Outline planning permission for Phase 1 (ref.
+132932) was granted by West Lindsey District Council's Planning Committee on 16 December 2015 with s106 for this first phase being completed in summer 2016 and planning permission released.